The Power of a Last Will and Testament in Kentucky

 - Store the Will Safely

-- Keep the original document in a secure location and inform your executor of its whereabouts.
+- Keep the original document secure and inform your executor of its whereabouts.

 Special Considerations in Kentucky